Want to reach more customers and increase your brand’s awareness worldwide as a Shopify store owner?

-To get higher sales and more clicks it’s important to price your products competitively.
+To get higher sales and more clicks, it’s important to price your products competitively.

 Adopting a dynamic pricing model might be a good idea.
-In a dynamic pricing model you will track your competitors’ prices.
+In a dynamic pricing model, you will track your competitors’ prices.
 How they price their products and how competitive they are with other merchants.

-By uploading your product price data and your main competitors, you can see how your pricing is compared to your competitors and then, you can stay ahead of the competition.
+By uploading your product price data and your main competitors, you can see how your pricing is compared to your competitors, and then, you can stay ahead of the competition.

-By staying ahead of the competition you can generate higher profit margins and set more competitive prices on Google Shopping.
+By staying ahead of the competition, you can generate higher profit margins and set more competitive prices on Google Shopping.

 Offer Sales and Merchants Promotions

-Searches for “discount code” have increased 50% since last year(2021), and these searches are great moments for you to drive more sales.
+Searches for “discount code” have increased by 50% since last year(2021), and these searches are great moments for you to drive more sales.